China orders takedown of 25 apps from ride service Didi | Technology

 - China

-China's cyber-regulator ordered 25 apps owned by Didi Global Inc., the country's largest ride-hailing service, be removed from app stores late Friday, citing severe violations of rules against collecting personal data.
+China's regulator ordered the removal from app stores of 25 apps owned by Didi Global Inc., the country's largest ride-hailing service, citing severe violations of rules against collecting personal data.

-The Cyberspace Administration of China already ordered the removal of the main Didi app on Sunday, pending a cybersecurity review, after it debuted on the US stock market last week.
+The Cyberspace Administration of China had already taken down the main Didi app last Sunday, pending a cybersecurity review, after it debuted on the US stock market last week.

-The 25 apps include one such as Didi Enterprises, as well as ones designed for Didi drivers.
+The 25 additional apps include Didi Enterprises, as well as ones designed for Didi drivers.

 A spokesperson for Didi did not immediately respond to a request for comment.
+The move comes after Chinese authorities said earlier this week they would step up supervision of companies listed overseas.
+Under the new measures, regulation of data security and cross-border data flows, as well as the management of confidential data, will be improved.
 Didi is the latest company facing the scrutiny from the Chinese government.
 An investigation found “serious violations” in how Didi collected and used personal information, the internet regulator said earlier in the week.
 A statement said the company was told to “rectify problems” but gave no details.

-The ruling party began tightening control over China's fast-changing internet industries last year, launching anti-monopoly and other investigations.

 The internet regulator also said Didi was barred from accepting new customers until the investigations were completed.

-Didi raised USD 4 billion from investors in its New York stock offering.
+Didi raised $4 billion from investors in its New York stock offering.

+The ruling Communist Party began tightening control over China's fast-changing internet industries last year, launching anti-monopoly and other investigations.
+Earlier this year, authorities fined Alibaba a record $2.8 billion over antitrust violations and launched an investigation into food delivery platform Meituan over suspected monopolistic behaviour.

+On Saturday, China's market regulator blocked Tencent-backed videogame live-streaming platforms Huya and Douyu from merging following an anti-monopoly investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)